-Wheal Verrant (Wheal Verran), Goldsithney, Perranuthnoe, Mount's Bay District, Cornwall, England, UK
+Wheal Verrant (Wheal Verran), Goldsithney, Perranuthnoe, Cornwall, England, UKi

 A small tin mine just east of Goldsithney, which is now completely built over.
 Dines suggests that it once may have been part of the neighbouring Wheal Caroline.

 The mine sold 3 tons of black tin in 1905 and was still working on a small scale in 1907.

 |Devon and Cornwall metalliferous mining district, England, UK||Mining District|

 |Mount's Bay Mining District, Cornwall, England, UK||Mining District|

 Select Mineral List TypeStandard Detailed Strunz Dana Chemical Elements

 Reference: Dines, H.G.
 (1956): The metalliferous mining region of south-west England.
 HMSO Publications (London), Vol. 1, p.
 180.

 List of minerals arranged by Strunz 10th Edition classification

 List of minerals arranged by Dana 8th Edition classification